 And that is an ideal situation if you want your space to look bright and light!
 Remember, the more the LRV – the brighter your walls are.

-In simpler terms, it is a warm-toned color with yellow undertones and a light shade.
+In simpler terms, it is warm with yellow undertones and a light shade.

-Moving ahead, the colors have associated RGB values and HEX values that typically define the scientific details and preparation of the color.
+Moving ahead, the colors have associated RGB values and HEX values that typically define the scientific details and preparation.